Affiliate Gear Editor

 Washing

 If you’ve been sleeping in a liner and/or clean clothes, your sleeping bag may need a simple spot clean.
 If your bag is dirty or lots of sweat has soaked into it, then you’ll want to throw it in the wash.
-Most sleeping bags are fine to put in a washing machine, but you’ll want to check the manufacturer’s recommendations first.
+Most sleeping bags are safe to put in a front-loading or agitator-free washing machine, but you’ll want to check the manufacturer’s recommendations first.
 You can have your bag professionally laundered or do it yourself.

 Storage

 The way you store your sleeping bag plays a huge role in the life of the bag.
 As soon as you return home from a backpacking trip, unzip your sleeping bag and air it out.
 Make sure it’s completely dry before storing it.
-Store your sleeping bag loosely in a cotton or mesh storage sack (most sleeping bags come with these).
-Never store your sleeping bag in its stuff sack.
+Store your sleeping bag loosely in a cotton or mesh storage sack (many sleeping bags come with these).
+Never store your sleeping bag in its stuff sack, as the long-term compression of the down will reduce its loft and therefore its insulation efficiency.

 Return to Comparison Table | Return to Top Picks

-Editor’s Note: Looking for a sleeping bag for camping?
+Editor’s Note: Looking for a sleeping bag for camping instead of backpacking?
 Check out our guide to the Best Sleeping Bags.
+Or, pair your new backpacking sleeping bag with a top-rated backpacking sleeping pad.
 For more gear reviews and features on The Inertia, click here.

 three friends making meals using backpacking stoves